 In total, the research project comprises 5 months, of which the 1st and 5th month are spent at the Academy in Dortmund and months 2-4 at an individually identifiable Helmholtz Center.
 HIDA supports the 3-month research stay at a Helmholtz Center with the HIDA Research Scholarship.

-Detailed information about the call can be found here.
-If you have any further questions about the program, please feel free to contact us.
+Detailed information on the completed call for applications 2022 can be found here.
+If you have any further questions about the program, please do not hesitate to contact us.